Label-Free Quantitation Using Spectra Counts

 - The metabolic search type was set to test the use of Xpress for label-free quantitation, but the results do not apply to spectra counts.

 - These parameter values have not been reviewed for accuracy in translation from SpectrumMill.

 One way to assess how well the X!Tandem search identified the known proteins in the mixtures is to compare the results across all 50 runs, or for the subsets of 25 runs that comprise the Alpha Mix set and the Beta Mix set.
 To enable easy grouping of the runs into Alpha and Beta mix sets, create two Run Groups (for example AlphaRunGroup and BetaRunGroup) and add the runs to them.
 Creating run groups is a sub function of the Add to run group button on the MS2 Runs (enhanced) grid.

 After the run groups have been created, and runs assigned to them, it is easy to compare the protein identifications in samples from just one of the two groups by the following steps:

-- Navigate to the MS2 Dashboard and the MS2 Runs web part.
+- Return to the MS2 Runs web part.

-- Filter to show only the runs from one group by clicking it's name in the Run Groups column.
-If the name is not a link, you can use the column header filter option as usual.
+- Filter to show only the runs from one group by clicking the group name in the Run Groups column.
+If the name is not a link, you can use the column header filter option.

 - Select all the filtered runs using the checkbox at the top of the selection box column.